 In 1957, Minisink Valley Historical Society notes that O&W became the first Class I railroad to be abandoned, the tracks torn up shortly thereafter.
 Then, in 1960, because of financial difficulties, the Erie Railroad merged with the Delaware, Lackawanna and Western Railroad to form the Erie-Lackawanna.
 A shaky 16-year union, in 1976 the Erie-Lackawanna was merged into the Consolidated Rail Corporation (Conrail).

-In 2019, Orange County was served by the Port Jervis Line, a predominantly single-track commuter rail line running between Suffern and Port Jervis.
+As of 2020, Orange County was served by the Port Jervis Line, a predominantly single-track commuter rail line running between Suffern and Port Jervis.
 At Suffern, the line continued south into New Jersey as NJ Transit’s Main Line.
 The line was operated by New Jersey Transit Rail Operations under a working agreement with Metro-North Railroad.